 New Zealand's unofficial largest lender (we suspect) is the Bank of Mum and Dad.
 More parents are helping their adult children get into their first homes, either through gifts or loans.
 But it's not always as simple as a "here you go, good luck."

-A gift, legally speaking, is exactly that - money given with no expectation of repayment.
-It can strengthen your loan application, since the bank sees it as part of your deposit rather than additional debt.
+A gift, legally speaking, is exactly that-money given with no expectation of repayment.
+It can strengthen your loan application, since the bank sees it as part of your deposit rather than additional debt (learn more about what counts as genuine savings).
 A loan from parents, however, is different.
 It must be disclosed to your mortgage adviser and to the bank, as it can affect your borrowing capacity.

 Saving With Purpose (and Outside KiwiSaver)

-The secret isn’t how much you save at once; it’s about consistency.
-Setting up an automatic transfer to a high-interest savings account every payday means you’re saving before you even have a chance to spend.
+The secret isn't how much you save at once; it's about consistency.
+Setting up an automatic transfer to a high-interest savings account every payday means you're saving before you even have a chance to spend.
 Start small if you need to.
-A steady $50 or $100 each pay quickly builds momentum, and you’ll adapt your lifestyle around what’s left.
+A steady $50 or $100 each pay quickly builds momentum.

 Turning Budgeting Into a Habit